 I started Pete’s Greens in 1995.
-But to fully understand why we do what we do, we have to go back a little further.
-I was kind of an odd kid.
-I was gardening at 3, and at 6 making elaborate plans in my head for mechanical cultivators as I hand weeded my family’s long beds of beans.
+But to fully understand why I do what I do, we have to go back a little further… I was kind of an odd kid.
+I was gardening at 3 and at 6 making elaborate plans in my head for mechanical cultivators as I hand weeded my family’s long beds of beans.
 I always picked up soil and smelled it, felt it, rolled it in my hands.
-By 9 I had a booming pumpkin business, started with my mom’s encouragement and run with my three siblings' help.
+By 9 I had a booming pumpkin business, started with my mom’s encouragement and run with my three siblings’ help.
 When I was 12, we moved from the state of Washington to Greensboro, Vermont, leaving the pumpkin business behind but entering a wonderfully challenging gardening climate.

 Vermont’s climate fueled my interest in greenhouses.
 I built many an experimental structure in our front yard, and watched most of them blow away or collapse under snow.
 I have never ceased being amazed by the difference in growing conditions created by a layer of glass or plastic.
 As a family, we continued to grow most of our own food and dabbled in commercial vegetable production with a small roadside stand and farmer’s market.
 Our land in Greensboro was almost entirely wooded and the native soil was very poor and acidic so any new gardening space had to be cleared of trees and heavily amended with compost and manure in order to grow healthy crops.
 While this was a lot of work it was a great learning experience to actually create new soil.
 It was also how I learned to maximize vegetable production in a small space.